 Cover the cake pan with aluminum foil.
 Press the edges tightly.

-Place the cake pan in a larger pot.
+Place the cake pan in a larger pot (or pan).
 Boil water in a kettle (or pot) and pour the boiling water 75% up the sides of the cake pan.
-Cover the pot and boil on medium high heat for about an hour.
-Every 20 minutes, add hot water to replenish the water bath.

-Refrigerate the cake pan for 4 hours or until cold.
+Refrigerate the cake pan for a minimum of 4 hours.
 Remove the foil.
 Place a flat plate on top.
-Flip the quesillo flan quickly.
+Flip the quesillo flan quickly, similar to how you flip maqlouba.

 Cut into the crème caramel as you would butter.